Miniskirt: 2020s

-The resurgence of controversial early 2000s trends, including visible thong strings and low-rise jeans, has extended to miniskirts, now seen on both fashion runways and social media platforms like TikTok.
-The micro miniskirt trend has been associated with various fashion movements, from the mod style of the 1960s to the edgy looks of the 2000s.
-The skirts revival has evoked nostalgia for Y2K icons like Britney Spears and Paris Hilton, making it a piece for fashion enthusiasts seeking a contemporary edge with a nod to the past.
+The 2020s saw a resurgence of controversial early 2000s trends, including visible thong strings, low-rise jeans, and miniskirts, all of which were seen on fashion runways and social media platforms.
+The miniskirt's revival, evoked by nostalgia for Y2K Pop icons like Britney Spears and Paris Hilton, inspired contemporary designs referencing the period.
 With brands like Miu Miu and Miaou, the micro miniskirt has made its way back into one of the top fashion trends.
 The micro mini made its emergence during Paris fashion week across catwalks and street style.
 Fashion brands like Khaite and Etro are capitalizing on the micro mini skirt trend, driven by customers' nostalgia and desire for a return to sexier styles.

-During Spring/Summer 22, Miu Miu debuted their utilitarian take on the micro trend.
-It's a subversive and deconstructive take on the classic schoolgirl pleated skirt.
-The skirt was immediately seen on Nicole Kidman, Paloma Elsesser, Zendaya, Lily Rose Depp, Bella Hadid, and many more, and went viral on TikTok and Instagram.
-The Miu Miu skirt set even has its own instagram account @miumiuset with 6K followers.
-With its low rise and extreme shortness, the miniskirt captures attention, reflecting Miuccia Prada's dedication to bold and unconventional fashion statements.
-The skirt is priced between $950 and $1,150.
+During Spring/Summer 22, Miu Miu debuted a microskirt, inspired by the classic schoolgirl pleated skirt.
+The microskirt featured a low rise and extreme shortness which fostered virality across social media.
+It was seen on celebrities such as Nicole Kidman, Paloma Elsesser, and Zendaya.

 The Diesel belt skirt debuted in Diesel's FW22 show in Milan, with leather belts transformed into micro-mini skirts.
 The belt is another take on the current micro mini skirt trend referencing Paris Hilton's iconic quote "skirts should be the size of a belt".
 Inspired by the chunky, low-waisted belts of the 1990s, Diesel's creative director Glenn Martens envisioned a garment that exudes a nostalgic yet contemporary vibe.
 A TikTok review by content creator Adrienne Reau, garnering 5.2 million views, has sparked controversy over the skirt design.
 The Daily Mail labeled it "'sloppy'," while Insider noted its impracticality, stating it's impossible to sit in.
 Diet Prada added humor, questioning if wearers are "ready to expose your buttcheeks to the breeze?"

 Critics express concerns over its impracticality due to its extremely short length, while its predominantly showcasing on slender models has prompted calls for more size-inclusive offerings.
 Miu Miu's presentation of the skirt solely on slim young bodies further fueled these criticisms, although subsequent magazine covers featuring plus-sized model Paloma Elsesser and 54-year-old actress Nicole Kidman helped broaden its appeal to a wider audience.
 Model Jessica Blair highlighted in a TikTok video how clothing options for plus-size individuals were severely limited in the early 2000s, effectively excluding them from fashion.
-“Clothing options for plus-size people in the early 2000s were virtually non-existent, thereby completely excluding fat people from fashion,” Blair stated.
+"Clothing options for plus-size people in the early 2000s were virtually non-existent, thereby completely excluding fat people from fashion," Blair stated.